-When I was sixteen, the school newspaper retired.
+When I was sixteen, the school newspaper suddenly retired.
 The editors lacked inspiration.
-It had become an infrequent occurrence, filled with political activism over cruise missiles, with little to do with the school itself.
-My experience with the funny newspaper made me figure that I could be a newspaper editor.
-My friend Arjen found it a good idea.
-Arjen contacted Erik to join the editorial board.
+It had become an infrequent occurrence, marked by political activism over cruise missiles and little to do with the school itself.
+They tried a new name, School Hangover, because the old name, Athok, was rather uninspiring, but for some reason, it didn’t bring in a new wave of writerly inspiration.
+My experience with the funny newspaper I made with my cousin led me to figure that I could be a school newspaper editor.
+My friend Arjen found it a good idea and contacted Erik to join the editorial board.
 Arjen believed Erik was a popular guy, which could help the newspaper.
 And even though I didn’t like him, I accepted him on the editorial board.
-Erik was a bully, and we had fought once.
+Erik was an annoying individual.
+We had fought.
 He proved to have good writing skills, and his editorials filled the first page.

-We figured we could write six pages every three weeks instead of 100 pages once or twice a year.
+And so, the editorial board became Arjen, Erik and me.
+Arjen suggested adding another guy without writing skills to the board for his muscle.
+It probably was a joke, but I am not entirely sure.
+We figured we could write 6 pages every 3 weeks instead of 100 pages once or twice a year.
 We named the paper Ikzwetsia after a humorous paper that circulated among the fifth-graders a few years earlier.
-Another guy in our class, Hendrik, added a few drawings.
+A classmate, Hendrik, added a few drawings.
 We filled the rag with juicy gossip about teachers and fabricated stories to make it more amusing.
-To give you a better insight into what our rag was like, I list a few gossip items,
+To show you what it was like, here are a few gossip items,

 Mr. Van den Brink’s lessons from economics are not particularly interesting.
 Remarks from pupils, such as, ‘The snow goes more up than down,’ make this clear.